napari-threedee/napari-threedee/docs/tutorials/segmentation_tutorial.md

 	![type:video](https://github.com/napari-threedee/napari-threedee/assets/1120672/1d75bd05-ca03-4ba9-a0f6-2608442e5939)

 14. Finally, we can train the random forest classifier.
-Open the napari-APOC semantic segmentation plugin: Plugins -> napari-accelerated-object-and-pixel-classification -> Semantic Segmentation.
-First, select the "nuclei" layer in the "Select images..." box.
-Then select the "Label" layer in the "ground truth" combobox.
-Finally, click the "Train" button.
+Open the napari-APOC semantic segmentation plugin: **Plugins -> napari-accelerated-object-and-pixel-classification -> Semantic Segmentation**.
+Note: for the other two widgets, you can click the middle, eye icon to hide them.
+First, select the "nuclei" layer in the "Select images (channels) used for training" box at the top.
+Then select the "Label" layer in the "Select ground truth annotation" combobox in the lower portion of the widget.
+Finally, click the "Train" button—we will leave the other parameters as defaults.
 When the training has completed, the result will be added as a new layer called "Result of PixelClassifier".
 Notice that it is hard to see the segmented nuclei because both the background and nuclei predictions are shown together.

 	![semantic segmentation](https://github.com/napari-threedee/napari-threedee/assets/1120672/11c953d5-aa55-443a-a5ce-26b1b65a4204)
 	![segmentation result](https://github.com/napari-threedee/napari-threedee/assets/1120672/8f7ed183-99a1-4e48-bec0-3422211bd449)